Die 12 Apostel und ihre Eigenschaften

 The twelve disciples were, according to Christianity, ordinary men who followed the teachings of Jesus Christ.

-After witnessing His crucifixion and His resurrection, and His ascension, these men were sent out to spread the word of Christianity and be witness to the work of God.
+After witnessing His crucifixion and His resurrection, and His ascension, these men were sent out to spread the word of Christianity and be witnesses to the work of God.

 The leading Apostles and their Characteristics